thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 * TOC
 {:toc}

-The goal of this tutorial is to demonstrate the basic usage of the most popular ThingsBoard features.
-You will learn how to:

- - Connect devices to ThingsBoard;
- - Push data from devices to ThingsBoard;
- - Build real-time end-user dashboards;
- - Define thresholds and trigger alarms;
+This is a step-by-step tutorial aimed at familiarizing users with the ThingsBoard platform’s fundamental and most popular functionalities.

+The guide covers:

+- **Connecting devices to ThingsBoard:** This section provides instructions on how to add a new device using the UI, and check its connections to the ThingsBoard platform;
+- **Push data from devices to ThingsBoard:** Details on how to send telemetry data using various protocols such as HTTP, MQTT, CoAp, and others, including command line examples for publishing data;
+- **Build real-time end-user dashboards:** The guide explains how to create a dashboard, add widgets (such as Entities table, Charts, and Alarms table) to visualize data, and configure these widgets to display specific information like temperature readings;
+- **Define thresholds and trigger alarms:** Configure alarm rules to trigger notifications when certain conditions are met (e.g., temperature exceeds a specific threshold);
- - Push notifications about new alarms over email, sms or other systems.
+- **Alarm notifications:** This section covers the setup notifications in the ThingsBoard Notification center to inform end-users about triggered alarms over email, SMS, or other systems;
+- **Sharing dashboards with customers:** It discusses how to share dashboards with customers, ensuring they have access to their respective dashboards, devices, and data;
+- **Create customer user:** Finally, it explains the process of creating and activating a customer user, allowing them to log in and interact with the dashboards and devices they have access to.

+Overall, this tutorial serves as an initial orientation to enable new users to effectively navigate and utilize the ThingsBoard Professional Edition for IoT device management and data visualization.

-We will connect and visualize data from the temperature sensor to keep it simple.
+As an example, we will connect and visualize data from the temperature sensor.
+Let's get started.

 {% include templates/prerequisites.md %}

 ## Step 1.
 Provision device

-For simplicity, we will provision the device manually using the UI.
+As an example, let's add a device that will transmit the following data to ThingsBoard platform: the device's name and temperature readings as telemetry.

+To add a new device, follow these steps:

 {% include images-gallery.html imageCollection="step1" showListImageTitles="true" %}